Brian-MacCurtin/Data-Analyst-Practice/README.md

 - SQL again leads the way with 6 of the top paying data analyst roles in Philadelphia requiring it

-- Both progamming languages that were seen in remote jobs, Python and R, are not as in demand for the top paying data analyst jobs in Philadelphia
+- Both programming languages that were seen in remote jobs, Python and R, are not as in demand for the top paying data analyst jobs in Philadelphia

 ## Research Question 3: What are the most **in demand skills** for a data analyst?

-For this question, I wanted to look at **all** data analyst jobs instead of looking at oly remote jobs or jobs in a certain area.
+For this question, I wanted to look at **all** data analyst jobs instead of looking at only remote jobs or jobs in a certain area.
 Similar to the previous research, I sorted the results in descending order, starting with the most in demand skill.
 ```SQL
 SELECT
     sd.skills AS skill,